In this section

 - Magnetic resonance imaging (MRI) - a diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.

 - Electrodiagnostic tests (i.e., electromyography and nerve conduction velocity) - studies that evaluate and diagnose disorders of the muscles and motor neurons.
 Electrodes are inserted into the muscle, or placed on the skin overlying a muscle or muscle group, and electrical activity and muscle response are recorded.
+Video: What it's like to get an NCS and EMG.

 - Positron emission tomography (PET) scan - a computer-based imaging technique that provides a picture of the brain's activity rather than its structure by measuring levels of injected glucose which are labeled with a radioactive tracer.